jundalisay/superclaude/content/en/superphysics/principles/part-01/chapter-01.md

 {{< i s="/graphics/super/cycle.svg" a="Venn Diagram" c="The metaphysical domain is much much larger than the physical domain despite having no physical size" >}}

-{{< q a="Timaeus" c="Timaeus by Plato Simplifed">}}
+{{< q a="Timaeus" c="Timaeus by Plato Simplifed" >}}
 These causes generate an inequality which is always maintained, and is continually creating a perpetual motion of the elements...
 The brightest part is called the aether.
 The most turbid sort is mist and darkness.
 {{< /q >}}

-These 3 regions of metaphysical domain, physical domain, and current perception (as a merger of both) are expressed in our Superphysics icon.
+These 3 regions of metaphysical domain, physical domain, and current perception (or quasi physical as a merger of both) are expressed in our Superphysics icon.

 {{< img src="/icons/sp.svg"  alt="Superphysics icon">}}